What is permanent make-up?

 Do I have to go to the dentist for a nerve block for lips if I am having lip liner or full lip color?

 The dental block is a must!
 It allows me to go deep enough into the lip so that the color will be retained and you receive the best results.
 I will arrange the dental block.
 But if you prefer to use your own dentist, as long as they’re close enough, you’re welcome to.
 The dentists I use, along with their staff know exactly how to prepare you for your procedure.
 There is a separate charge for this.
-I will take you to the dentist and bring you back after the block.

 Is there anything I should prepare for before my lip procedure?

 Yes.
 If you’ve ever had a cold sore or fever blister (even once) you will need a prescription from your physician or dentist for cold sore medication.
 You will need it for your first appointment and for the follow-up appointment a month later.
 My favorite is Valtrex or it’s generic.
 Also, if you have any heart conditions or joint replacements, that you have to take an antibiotic for before dental appointments, you must also take it before your lip procedure.